Leadership from the Outside In

-- Weekly live (synchronous), interactive sessions will be held using BlackBoard Collaborate Ultra (BB Collaborate Ultra).
+- Weekly live (synchronous), interactive sessions will be held using Zoom.
 Access to the synchronous discussions will be through the Canvas modules.
 Completion of the activities in Canvas and active participation in the live sessions are essential to completing the program.

 What is the time commitment?

-P2L 1 will be delivered using a hybrid format: asynchronous content through Canvas that can be completed at your convenience, plus a weekly one-hour synchronous session.
+P2L 1 Spring 2022 will be delivered using a hybrid format: asynchronous content through Canvas that can be completed at your convenience, plus a weekly one-hour synchronous session via Zoom.

 - 45-60 minutes of online preparation prior to each session that will include readings, videos and assignments on Canvas.

-- Six 60 minutes live sessions.
+- Six 60 minute live virtual or in -person sessions.
 These sessions will feature facilitated discussions as well as opportunities to delve deeper into content with peers in online breakout rooms and Leadership Pods.

-- Completion of 5 hours of volunteering in your community (or through SFU) and submission of a reflective piece.
+- Completion of five hours of volunteering in your community (or through SFU) and submission of a reflective piece.